Remi-Gau/advanced_fMRI_course/OnlineResources.md

 There are many excellent blogs run by neuroscientists where you can find interesting and more or less technical information on neuroimaging analysis.
 I list a few below but you can find a subsample of my neuroscience blogroll in the file `blogroll_a_sample.opml` that you can import into your favorite news reader (e.g [feedly](https://feedly.com)).

 * [Jo Etzel](https://twitter.com/JosetAEtzel) has a great blog if you want to know more about multivariate analysis: [MVPA meandering](http://mvpa.blogspot.co.uk)
-* [practiCal fMRI](https://twitter.com/practiCalfMRI) has a great [blog](http://practicalfmri.blogspot.co.uk) with posts that cover the basics of fMRI, MRI artefacts, as well as a all the things that can affect the BOLD signal
+* [practiCal fMRI](https://twitter.com/practiCalfMRI) has good [blog](http://practicalfmri.blogspot.co.uk) posts that cover the basics of fMRI, MRI artefacts, as well as a all the things that can affect the BOLD signal
 * [Chris Chambers](https://twitter.com/chrisdc77) blog is [Neurochambers](http://neurochambers.blogspot.co.uk)s
 * [Neuroskeptic](https://twitter.com/Neuro_Skeptic) blogs at [Neuroskeptic](http://blogs.discovermagazine.com/neuroskeptic/)
 * [Dorothy Bishop](https://twitter.com/deevybee) is [there](http://deevybee.blogspot.com/).